citizenbilly/Foundry-docker-wine/README.md

 ## Server Customizations
 The default app.cfg will be provided during the server's initial run.
-The following Environment edited to customize the server configuration.
+The following Environment may be edited to customize the server configuration.

 | Variable           | Default Value|
 |----------------|---------------|